Leaving a Legacy: Stretching your IRA Or Non-qualified Annuity

 John purchases an IRA at age 65 with a $100,000 purchase payment.

-No withdrawals are taken until contract year six when he reaches age 70 1/2 and must begin taking RMD.
+No withdrawals are taken until contract year eight when he reaches age 72 and must begin taking RMD.

 Jane elects to treat the IRA as her own.
-Jane is five years younger than John, and no RMDs are required until she reaches age 70 1/2.
+Jane is five years younger than John, and no RMDs are required until she reaches age 72.

 Generation 2: Alison

-Alison could take a lump sum payout of $155,945 but chooses to stretch the IRA payments and begins receiving payments based on her life expectancy.
+Alison could take a lump sum payout of $136,409 but chooses to stretch the IRA payments and begins receiving payments based on her life expectancy.
 The final payment must be made within 10 years of her mother's death.

 Generation 3: Mary

 The same scenario applies to an inherited non-qualified annuity contract, except John and Jane would not be required to take RMD payments, and the payments to Alison (and any remaining payments to Mary) could be stretched out over Alison’s entire 36-year life expectancy without a 10-year limitation.